 Although brown rice is a slightly healthier alternative to white rice, it doesn’t last nearly as long on your pantry shelf.
 “With brown rice, there is oil in its bran layer,” Siverson told INSIDER.
 “When that oil goes rancid, it gives brown rice a shorter shelf-life of about six months.
 You can store it in the freezer for up to a year.”

-The popular seasoning is best stored in a dark, cool pantry at a temperature of 60 degrees Fahrenheit for three to five months in mesh bags.
-“When stored for too long, the garlic cloves ay shrivel or begin to sprout,” according to University of California’s Agriculture and Natural Resources.
+The popular seasoning is best stored in mesh bags in a dark, cool pantry at a temperature of 60 degrees F for three to five months.
+“When stored for too long, the garlic cloves may shrivel or begin to sprout,” according to University of California’s Agriculture and Natural Resources.
 “Neither is harmful, but both are an indication that the garlic is no longer at its peak quality.”
 But no worries, you can still use the sprouted garlic.
-Simply cut the clove in half and remove the green sprout and it’s ready to use!
+Simply cut the clove in half, remove the green sprout and it’s ready to use!